Jendnice/To_Have_And_To_Honeymoon/notes.md

       x- build migration for Experience model
       x- build out model for Experience

-      x- build out Experience controller - start with ONE controller action x- build out/utilize serializer as part of controller action x- build out Experience routes - start with ONE route that matches controller action built
+      xx- build out Experience controller - start with ONE controller action xx- build out/utilize serializer as part of controller action xx- build out Experience routes - start with ONE route that matches controller action built
-      - (Remember to add experiences back in to Location Serializer (and everywhere else relevant= model, etc.) once that resource is up and running in all parts)

-      - build out fetch call - start with ONE that matches above
-      - seed data based on above
+      xx- build out fetch call - start with ONE that matches above xx- seed data based on above
-      - ensure everything works by testing it visually
-      - render and format location(s) onto page
-      - add beginning style(s) (?)
-      - build out DOM update - start with ONE DOM update that matches/correlates with above
-      - ensure everything works by testing it visually (again)
+      xx- ensure everything works by testing it visually xx- build out DOM update - start with ONE DOM update that matches/correlates with above xx- ensure everything works by testing it visually (again)

-      - go back to experience controller and repeat for next controller action
-      - From there, either continue repeating for the remaining CRUD actions until Experience is fully built OR
-      - repeat the steps with the remaining Location pieces
+      xx- go back to experience controller and repeat for next controller action xx- From there, either continue repeating for the remaining CRUD actions until Experience is fully built OR xx- repeat the steps with the remaining Location pieces